 Nowadays, Sentyab, as well as neighbouring Asraf, Eski Forish, Hayat, Urum and Upper Urum are set up for tourism, a ploy to give villagers another income besides livestock, which was overgrazing the Nuratau Ecological Reserve just beyond the boundaries of the village.

 Besides relaxing on the topchan or ayvan (a roofed topchan from stone and wood), visiting and commenting on village gardens and stargazing the night away, what else can you do here?

 In summer, you can do some great walks/horse rides/donkey rides: a wonderful day hike leads past petroglyphs through the Sentyab food forest sprinkled with walnut, pistachio and fruit trees.
 It’s a great place to discover local flora and do birdwatching, as well as get in touch with the locals who built little summer houses here, to get away from the “busy village” (?).
 The hike ends at a waterfall, where you can take a refreshing dip on a hot day.
 Longer routes go up to the village of Majerum with its majestic arbor vitae or to a mountain lake called Fazilman.

 In May, you can help raise silk worms, whereas from mid-November until the end of March, games of kokpar are organised.
 To visit the nature reserve and see the endangered Severtsov mountain sheep, you’re better off starting from one of the other villages, located closer to the reserve.

 All in all, Sentyab is a great place to spend a few days relaxing, regaining strength for another round of Uzbekistan’s many mosques and madrassahs.
-For more practical details on visiting Sentyab and the other villages in the area, see our guide to the Nuratau mountains or contact Nuratau Ecotourism Association to arrange your trip.
+For more practical details on visiting Sentyab and the other villages in the area, see our guide to the Nuratau mountains or contact Sherzod to arrange your trip.